 1.)
-It should align with the business you deliver-
+Your logo should ALIGN with the business you deliver-

-Your logo should clearly express what your product is and communicates the brand of your company.
+It should clearly express what your service IS, and communicate the brand of your company.

 If the choice of typeface does not speak for your brand, the logo will send wrong signals to your potential customers.
 It should match the mood, the audience, the style of the product you are promoting.

 5.)
 The Palette is simple- 1 to 3 colors.
 1 to 2 fonts.
 Simple logos are most memorable.

 6.)
 Know your SCALING and logo USAGE before you start.

 How do you want your logo used?
 A more complex logo can not be scaled down below 2 inches without losing “readability.
 Fine lines can appear like smudges.
 It can be hard to fit on a business card with other information around it.
 Do you want your logo on a pen or stitched on a hat?
 Then you want to stay simple or accept some limitations on how it can be used.
 Also you could consider a alternate-simplified version for smaller print uses.

 Decide the best logo "TYPE" for your Logo design:

 Knowing what to ask for, when you order your logo will save a lot of revisions and cost.

 Here are the most common logo types designed: